 In my mind, current circumstances and a weighing of alternative risks mean that a balanced policy approach calls for being patient in reducing accommodation - that is, being patient about when we first increase the federal funds rate and being patient about setting the pace of rate increases once we have begun to move.
-Let me explain how I get there.
+I know from the NABE Economic Policy Survey that many of you disagree with this view.
+15 So, let me explain how I get there.